-Congratulations to the team from Mountaingate CC, representing the city of Los Angeles, for emerging as the champions of the inaugural season of City Slams.
+Congratulations to the team representing the city of North Hollywood, for emerging as the champions of the second SoCal season of City Slams® tennis tournaments.
 They have now earned the esteemed title of Southern California City Slams Champions.

 Brought to you by